MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-hana.md

 > [!NOTE]
 > Complete the steps on this page in addition to the steps in [Configure SSO - Kerberos](service-gateway-sso-kerberos.md) before attempting to refresh a SAP HANA-based report that uses Kerberos SSO.

-### SAP HANA
+## SAP HANA

-To enable SSO for SAP HANA, follow these steps first:
+To enable SSO for SAP HANA, follow these steps:

 * Ensure the SAP HANA server is running the required minimum version, which depends on your SAP HANA server platform level:
   * [HANA 2 SPS 01 Rev 012.03](https://launchpad.support.sap.com/#/notes/2557386)